 A Chicago man fired 10 rounds through the wall of a short-term rental apartment during a SWAT stand-off Thursday that began when he falsely told friends in a video chat that armed men were holding him at gunpoint, according to prosecutors.

 Edward Cook, 33, is charged with unlawful use of a weapon by a felon, aggravated discharge of a firearm, and filing a false report.
+A total of 14 rounds were allegedly fired during the incident.

 Two of Cook’s friends raced to an apartment building on the 1400 block of South Wabash after he told them he was being held hostage via Facebook Messenger around 10:30 a.m., Assistant State’s Attorney James Murphy said.